Explore our expert-made templates & start with the right one for you.

 For example – if we’re typically querying data from the last 24 hours, it makes sense to use daily or hourly partitions.
 Monthly partitions will cause Athena to scan a month’s worth of data to answer that single day query, which means we are scanning ~30x the amount of data we actually need, with all the performance and cost implication.

 On the other hand, each partition adds metadata to our Hive / Glue metastore, and processing this metadata can add latency.
 A rough rule of thumb is that each 100 partitions scanned adds about 1 second of latency to your query in Amazon Athena.
-This is why minutely or hourly partitions are rarely used - typically you would choosing between daily, weekly, and monthly partitions, depending on the nature of your queries.
+This is why minutely or hourly partitions are rarely used – typically you would choose between daily, weekly, and monthly partitions, depending on the nature of your queries.

 Partitioning by Timestamp: Best Practices